capprogram/2023bootcamp/basic_data_analysis_tutorial/python-data-analysis.md

 ## Part III: Reading and Plotting Data

 First, download [testdata.txt](http://user.physics.unc.edu/~sheila/testdata.txt) into the directory where you keep your python files -- this should be the same one where you put `tutorialanswers_yournamehere.py` earlier.
+If the data file opens in your browser, right click on the page and "save as" 'testdata.txt'.
 Reading the data is now simple: just type

 ```python
 data=np.loadtxt(r"XXXXtestdata.txt")